Nauruz-Guliev/SemesterWork2/README.md

-# City Capturing Strategy Game
+# :star: City Capturing Strategy Game

 A very simple multiplayer strategy game made with **Java FX** and **Java Sockets**.
 The purpose of this game is to capture all the cities before your enemy does it.